Rob Keefe: Orlando Predators

 On December 24, 2013, Keefe was named the new head coach of the Orlando Predators.
 In his first season as head coach of the Orlando Predators, Keefe directed the franchise to its first division title since 2006, coming within one win of a berth in the Arena Bowl.
 The 2014 Orlando Predators secured the South Division Championship and reached the American Conference Championship after knocking off the 15-3 Pittsburgh Power in the opening round of the postseason.

 Albany Empire

 On November 7, 2017, Keefe was named the head coach of the AFL 2018 expansion team in Albany later named the Albany Empire.
-He led the team to a victory in Arena Bowl XXXII in their second season.
+He led the team to a victory in ArenaBowl XXXII in their second season.
 The Arena Football League, and all its teams, folded after the season.

 In 2020, a new Albany Empire was launched in the National Arena League to begin play in the 2021 season, with Keefe announced as the inaugural coach.
 He resigned on April 12, 2021, before ever coaching a game for the new team due to disagreements with the new owners.
-The next day, he was hired by the Iowa Barnstormers of the Indoor Football League to be the assistant head coach and defensive coordinator under Les Moss, who had been Keefe's assistant in Albany.
+The next day, he was hired by the Iowa Barnstormers of the Indoor Football League (IFL) to be the assistant head coach and defensive coordinator under Les Moss, who had been Keefe's assistant in Albany.

+Orlando Pirates

+On November 18, 2025, Keefe was hired as the head coach and defensive coordinator for the re-branded, Orlando Pirates of the IFL.
+He stepped down on April 11, 2026.

+Athens Crush

+On June 26, 2026, Keefe was announced as the first head coach and director of football operations for the Athens Crush, a new IFL franchise.